Changing Your Study Arrangements

 Your student visa has certain conditions that are particular to international students.
 It's a good idea to be clear on these conditions, as well as understanding general University rules when considering making changes to your study arrangements.

 - You should extend your OSHC policy for the length of your new student visa before you lodge your visa application.
 You will be advised of your recommended OSHC length when we email your new CoE to you.

-Grounds for renewing your CoE
+Grounds for receiving a new CoE

-CoE extensions for coursework students can only be issued for a limited number of reasons.
+New CoEs for coursework students can only be issued for a limited number of reasons.
 These reasons are:

 - Where there is an implemented intervention strategy